Psalm 87 – Citizens of Zion

 “All my springs are in you.”

 a.
-Both the singers and the players of instruments say: This coming point was so important that both the singers and musicians of Israel emphasized it.
+Both the singers and the players on instruments say: This point was so important that both the singers and instruments of Israel emphasized it.
+It’s possible that instruments here refers to dancers.

 i.
 “The crowds in the earthly Jerusalem are celebrating with music, song, and possibly even dance.
 The verbal phrase ‘make music’ [players of instruments] is better translated as ‘dancing’.”
 (VanGemeren)

 b.
-All my springs are in you: The springs refer to the spontaneous flowing sources of water and to the life, refreshment, and goodness they bring in a dry land.
-These springs are in you, and there is debate as to if you referred to Zion or to God Himself.
-It is better to see it as a reference to God.
+All my springs are in you: The springs refer to the spontaneously flowing sources of water and to the life, refreshment, and to the goodness they bring to a dry land.
+These springs are in you, and according to Kidner, grammatically “you” can refer to Zion as a place or to God Himself.
+It is better to see it as a reference to God: All my springs are in You [God].

-iii.
-“What all these references are saying is that ‘every good and perfect gift is from above’—that is, from God.
+ii.
+“What all these references are saying is that ‘every good and perfect gift is from above’ – that is, from God.
 All we are or hope to be, all we have or ever hope to have, all we attain or ever hope to attain is from him.
 The people of God acknowledge this and praise God for it.”
 (Boice)